greennnnnnner/sweetHome.github.io/README.md

 # sweetHome.github.io
-This project is responding the topic of "Digital Aesthetic"
+This project is a response to the topic of "Digital Aesthetic"